gsi-upm/Sefarad/docs/datasource.rst

 	   }
 	]

 Once we have our dataset well structured, the next step is to analyze every single tweet and store the result obtained in ElasticSearch.
 For that, you have to execute a Luigi pipeline that simplifies this workflow.
-Remind that ElasticSearch server must me up
+Remind that ElasticSearch server must be up

 1. Create a workspace directory and save your .json inside.
 Copy the pipeline.py from Sefarad directory to your own workspace directory.